- Committee on Foreign Investment in the U.S.

 The United States-Australia FTA entered into force on January 1, 2005.
 Since then, the U.S. and Australian governments have met annually to address issues that have arisen under the FTA.

 Under the FTA, trade in goods and services, as well as foreign direct investment, have continued to expand.
-Under the FTA, more than 99 percent of U.S. exports of manufactured goods are now duty-free.
+On January 1, 2014, Australia and the United States eliminated the last of their remaining industrial goods tariffs.
+Eligible industrial goods traded between the United States and Australia are now completely duty-free.

 FTA Opportunity Report